-If we do not obtain regulatory approval of trofinetide outside the U.S. or for indications in addition to Rett syndrome, we will not be able to market trofinetide outside the U.S. or for other indications in the U.S., which will limit our commercial revenues.\
+If we do not obtain regulatory approval of trofinetide outside North America or for indications in addition to Rett syndrome, we will not be able to market trofinetide outside North America or for other indications in North America, which will limit our commercial revenues.\

-While trofinetide was approved in 2023 in the U.S. by the FDA for the treatment of Rett syndrome in adult and pediatric patients two years of age and older, it has not been approved by the FDA for any other indications, and it has not been approved in any other jurisdiction for this indication or for any other indication.
+While trofinetide was approved in 2023 in the U.S. by the FDA, and in October 2024 in Canada by Health Canada, for the treatment of Rett syndrome in adult and pediatric patients two years of age and older, it has not been approved by the FDA or Health Canada for any other indications, and it has not been approved in any other jurisdiction for this indication or in any other jurisdiction for any other indication.
 In order to market trofinetide for other indications or in other jurisdictions, we must obtain regulatory approval for each of those indications and in each of the applicable jurisdictions, and we may never be able to obtain such approval.
-For example, we announced in April 2024 that Health Canada accepted for filing our New Drug Submission with respect to trofinetide for the treatment of Rett syndrome; however, we may still never receive approval to market in Canada.
-Approval of DAYBUE by the FDA for the treatment of Rett syndrome does not ensure that DAYBUE will be approved by the FDA for any other indication.
+Approval of DAYBUE by the FDA or Health Canada for the treatment of Rett syndrome does not ensure that DAYBUE will be approved by the FDA or Health Canada for any other indication.
 For example, although pimavanserin was approved in 2016 in the U.S. by the FDA for the treatment of hallucinations and delusions associated with PDP, it has not been approved by the FDA since then for any other indications.

 The research, testing, manufacturing, packaging, labeling, approval, sale, import, export, marketing, and distribution of pharmaceutical product candidates are subject to extensive regulation by the FDA and other regulatory authorities in the U.S. and other countries, whose regulations differ from country to country.
 We will be required to comply with different regulations and policies of the jurisdictions where we seek approval for our product candidates, and we have not yet identified all of the requirements that we will need to satisfy to submit DAYBUE for approval for other indications or in other jurisdictions.
 This will require additional time, expertise and expense, including the potential need to conduct additional studies or development work for other jurisdictions beyond the work that we have conducted to support our existing approvals for DAYBUE.
-If we do not receive marketing approval for DAYBUE for any other indication, we will never be able to commercialize DAYBUE for any other indication in the U.S. If we do not receive marketing approval for DAYBUE in other jurisdictions, we will never be able to commercialize DAYBUE in other jurisdictions.
+If we do not receive FDA or Health Canada marketing approval for DAYBUE for any other indication, we will never be able to commercialize DAYBUE for any other indication in the U.S. or Canada.
+If we do not receive marketing approval for DAYBUE in other jurisdictions, we will never be able to commercialize DAYBUE in other jurisdictions.
 Even if we do receive additional regulatory approvals, we may not be successful in commercializing those opportunities.